bishopcurtisj/Handraise/README.md

 **3. Read Events**
 Reads token burning events then prints student a-numbers and tokens burned, primarily for testing.

+In order to deploy the smart contract follow the instructions in this [file](truffle_deployment_instructions.md)

 ## File Organization